 While the volume of the Big Data increases, so do the complexity and the relationships underneath the data.
 In an early stage of data centralized information systems, the focus is on finding best feature values to represent each observation.
-This is similar to using a number of data fields, such as age, gender, income, education background etc., to characterize each individual.
-This type of sample-feature representation inherently treats each individual as an independent entity without considering their social connections which is one of the most important factors of the human society.
-People form friend circles based on their common hobbies or connections by biological relationships.
-Such social connections commonly exist in not only our daily activities, but also are very popular in virtual worlds.
-For example, major social network sites, such as Facebook or Twitter, are mainly characterized by social functions such as friendconnections and followers (in Twitter).
-The correlations between individuals inherently complicate the whole data representation and any reasoning process.
-In the sample-feature representation, individuals are regarded similar if they share similar feature values, whereas in the sample-feature-relationship representation, two individuals can be linked together (through their social connections) even though they might share nothing in common in the feature domains at all.
-In a dynamic world, the features used to represent the individuals and the social ties used to represent our connections may also evolve with respect to temporal, spatial, and other factors.
-Such a complication is becoming part of the reality for Big
+This is similar to using a number of data fields, such as age, gender, income, education background, and so on, to characterize each individual.
+This type of sample-feature representation inherently treats each individual as an independent entity without considering their social connections, which is one of the most important factors of